 I do not have an agent, and looked over the lists of publishers at the library in Literary Marketplace and Writer's Digest.
 From that I made an A, B, and C list of publishers who published the type of book I wrote.
 I sent out query letters to 20 from the A list, then two weeks later 20 to A & B selections, and sat down to wait the standard six weeks.
 Luckily, three publishers were interested in me, so I had a choice.

 A famous agent, whom I had met at the Monroe Institute, gave me advice on the contracts.
 She was not taking new clients, as she wanted to work in her garden, but kindly helped me through the process.
-My first book, Healing Myself, was published in 1993 by Hampton Roads Publishing Company, after I had moved to Florida.
+My first book, Healing Myself, was published in 1993 by Hampton Roads Publishing Company.

-I traveled and spoke and did TV, radio and newspaper interviews for a year.
-Paramount Pictures filmed a program about me, which is on my website, along with sample TV talk shows.
+After moving to Florida, I traveled and spoke and did TV, radio and newspaper interviews for a year (samples on this website).
 I realized that out in the speaking world, I was removed from hands on healing, so studied for degrees in energy healing in Polarity, Cranial-Sacral Therapy, Reiki, Therapeutic Touch, and other modalities.

 Thinking about what to work on next, I looked around at my family furniture and remembered all those enticing stories.
-My mother had given me two sets of Civil War Journals years ago, and I decided to pull them out.
-I began on her mother’s father’s writing.
-He was a fascinating man who led a Cavalry Legion from Maryland in the Civil War, was captured, and was put into Libby Prison in Richmond.
-After writing the journals in several versions, I never could find an interested publisher.
+My mother had given me two sets of family Civil War Journals years ago, and I decided to pull them out.
+I began reading her mother's father's Civil War Journal.
+Colonel Leonard was a fascinating man who led a Cavalry Legion from Maryland in the Civil War, was captured, and was put into Libby Prison in Richmond.

-Franklin Dick’s journals were longer and harder to read, so I had just glanced at them.
+Franklin Dick's Civil War journals were longer and harder to read.
 Once I began actually perusing them, I was amazed at what an impressive man he had been.
 It took quite a while to decipher his writing and copy it onto the computer.
 I used various lights, magnifying glasses, and slowly grew to know his style.
 I understood his thoughts and words, even if his ink ran out, or he wrote in pencil.
 He made his world very real to me, instead of dry facts in a history book.
 I had known very little about Missouri history.
 In ways, it was much worse there than in the East during the Civil War.
-My eyes were opened by Franklin Dick.
+My eyes were opened by Franklin Dick's Civil War Journals.

 I wrote to all the Civil War Publishers to ask about suggestions for organizing the manuscript.
 Nancy Rediger, the Editor-in Chief at Truman State University Press, emailed me for several months with information and advice.
-Years later when finished, I emailed her first, to see if she was interested in seeing the manuscript.
+Years later when finished, I emailed her first, to see if she was interested in seeing the manuscript of the Civil War Journals.
 What a thrill that she remembered me, and wanted to read the manuscript!
 Gratitude for her assistance over the years gave me strong feelings of loyalty.
-They have been outstanding in their helpfulness getting the book ready for publication.
+They have been outstanding in their helpfulness getting the Civil War Journals ready for publication.

 A slow and careful writer, I make many notes on post-it notes, finally write, read again, think a while, and rewrite over and over.
 It is always hard to let the final version stand and not change a just a few more words.
-Sometimes the best twists of words come when I am doing Yoga or Tai Chi in the mornings, working in the garden, or contradancing in the evenings.
+Sometimes the best twists of words come when I am doing Yoga or Tai Chi in the mornings, or working in the garden.

 I look forward to hearing comments from my readers at Gari@GariCarter.com